 Monitoring RoundsThroughout the year, the Committee examines and monitors Departmental policy and financial spending, scrutinises proposed legislation, and conducts inquiries into areas of current interest.
 The Committee examines ‘Quarterly Monitoring Rounds’ which are reports produced by the Department, outlining the expenditure of the Department.
 The reports detail how the Department has spent its allocated monies to date, if it is able to surrender any unused money, if it intends to make any spending changes to what was agreed in the overall Budget, and whether it needs to bid for any additional funds.
 There are three Monitoring Rounds each year: June, October and January.

 Future PoliciesThe Committee invites the Minister and Departmental Officials to attend meetings on a regular basis, to update and inform the Committee Members on the implementation of any current and future policies.
 Committee Members have this opportunity to directly question the Minister and Departmental Officials on their work.

 ReportingThe Committee will produce a number of reports on its work which will outline the decision making process behind its findings and recommendations.

 There are lots of ways you can keep up to date with the work of the Committee:

-Watch/listen liveYou can watch the Committee’s meetings live via niassembly.tv, or if you missed it, the video or audio will be available by the next working day on the Committee's section of niassembly.tv
+Watch/listen liveYou can watch the Committee’s meetings live via niassembly.tv, or if you missed it, the video or audio will be available following the meeting on the Committee's section of niassembly.tv

 Share your viewsThe Committee will ask for your views on their areas of interest.
 They will advertise in newspapers, via twitter and Facebook, in the weekly Committee newsletter and on the Committee’s webpage.